Skip to content

 Vijay Kumar Aroraविजय अरोड़ाविजय अरोरा

 Vijay Arora is an Indian actor, best known for Tamil cinema.
 Vijay Arora began their career in 1979.
-With 30 credits to their name and an average audience rating of 6.0, Vijay Arora remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Vijay Arora remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Vijay Arora's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits